csguoh/csguoh.github.io/_pages/about.md

 My reserach interests foucus on:

 - **Low-level computer vision** (making the digital world more clear!), such as image resotration, super-resolution, denoising, etc.
-- **Tiny machine learning** (allowing AI available for everyone!), such as parameter effiiecnt fine-tuning, network quantization, knowlwdge distillation, etc.
+- **Tiny machine learning** (allowing AI available for everyone!), such as parameter effiiecnt fine-tuning, network quantization, knowledge distillation, etc.

 ### Contact